USCGC Campbell (WPG-32): Later service

 After conversion to an Amphibious Command Ship (Type AGC) in the Boston Navy Yard between 4 January and 28 March 1945, Campbell was assigned to duty in the Pacific as an Amphibious Flagship.
 She sailed from Pearl Harbor for Saipan and arrived on 3 August 1945, sailing again for Manila on 10 August, and Leyte on 19 August.
 On 1 October 1945 she was anchored at Wakanoura Wan, Honshū, Japan as the flagship for Communications Service Division 103.
-On 30 October she sailed to Sasebo and stayed until 30 November when she was ordered back to the U.S. In August 1948, Campbell found wreckage from an Air France Latécoère 631 aircraft which had crashed into the Atlantic Ocean with the loss of all 52 people on board.
+On 30 October she sailed to Sasebo and stayed until 30 November when she was ordered back to the U.S. Back in the U.S., she was based in Charleston, S.C. under Cmdr.
+Montegue Frederick Garfield.
+In August 1948, Campbell found wreckage from an Air France Latécoère 631 aircraft which had crashed into the Atlantic Ocean with the loss of all 52 people on board.
 In January 1959, Campbell was one of the ships which answered the distress call of which had struck an iceberg off Greenland.
 She participated in the search until it was called off on 7 February.